erdg/lol-picolisp/EXPLAIN.md

          ("sub"
             ... ) ) )
 ```
-When called with "add" it calls the matching function with the supplied arguments.
+When called with "add" it dispatches the matching function with the supplied arguments.
 ```
 : (D "add" 2 3)
 -> 5